cass-kul/cass-kul.github.io/_exercises/cache.md

 ## Terminology

-Consider a program that access a memory address: `lw t0, 0x10010000`.
+Consider a program that accesses a memory address: `lw t0, 0x10010000`.

 We say that we have a **cache miss** if the address `0x10010000` is not in the cache (for instance if it is the first time it is accessed by the program).
 In